Hawke’s Bay Photo News 1962 – Number 043 June

 AUTUMN FLOWER SHOW

-It is with regret that this Autumn Show by the Napier HorticulturaL Society may be the last for same time to come.
+It is with regret that this Autumn Show by the Napier Horticultural Society may be the last for some time to come.
 Due to lack of public support the society is finding it more and more difficult to put on these displays.
 This magazine hopes this is not the last show, as it has been a great pleasure to go along and see the fruits of local gardeners efforts – particuIarly the childrens.

 Prize winners all.